You are here

-The use of the remaining state set aside funds will be determined by the commissioner later in the fall of 2020.
+The use of the remaining state set aside funds will be determined by the commissioner.

 Providing Equitable Services to Students and Teachers in Non-public Schools

-The U.S. Department of Education (USDE) had published on July 1, 2020 an Interim Final Rule (IFR) regarding equitable services under the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-Last month, the U.S. District Court for the District of Columbia issued an opinion and an order, on September 4, 2020, vacating the IFR.
-The USDE has indicated that it will abide by the court’s ruling.
+In July 2020, the U.S. Department of Education (USDE) published an Interim Final Rule (IFR) (PDF) regarding equitable services under the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+In September 2020, the U.S. District Court for the District of Columbia issued an issued an opinion (PDF) and an an order vacating the IFR (PDF).
 Accordingly, the IFR is no longer in effect and the process for calculating equitable services described in the CARES Act has been restored.

 Because the IFR is no longer in effect, LEAs must calculate proportionate share “in the same manner as” Title I funds in order to be in compliance with the CARES Act.

-CDE's Elementary and Secondary School Emergency Relief (ESSER) application previously allowed LEAs to calculate proportionate share using the total student enrollment in the district and non-public schools (per IFR) or to calculate the proportionate share based on the Title I process called for in the CARES Act.
+CDE's ESSER application previously allowed LEAs to calculate proportionate share using the total student enrollment in the district and non-public schools (per IFR) or to calculate the proportionate share based on the Title I process called for in the CARES Act.
 The application has been updated in alignment with court ruling and will allow districts to calculate the proportionate share using low income students.